 Orientation for freshmen takes place the summer before your student enters Brockport.
-We offer five orientation sessions in June and July.
+We offer five orientation sessions in July.
 Each session carries a specific academic focus which creates opportunities for students to network with each other and faculty in their chosen area.

 Transfer students attend a SOAR (Spring/Summer Orientation, Advisement & Registration) session through Academic Advisement.
 These day-long programs assist transfers in course registration, educate them on policies and help them acclimate to the campus.
 Transfer students receive information about SOAR once they have submitted their tuition deposit.